abroudoux/dk/README.md

 ### Manual

-You can create the binary
+You can create the binary with

 ```bash
 go build -o dk ./cmd/main.go
 ```

-Then paste it in your `bin` directory (e.g., on MacOS it's `/usr/bin/local`). \
+Then paste it in your `bin` directory (e.g., on MacOS it's `/usr/bin/local`) \
-Don't forget to grant execution perssions.
+Don't forget to grant execution perssions

 ```bash
 chmod +x dk